• Skip to primary navigation

 Top tips for making this pepper beef stew

-• The stew sauce is quite thin but that’s how it should be but if you prefer a thicker sauce simply whisk 1 tablespoon of cornstarch with 1-2 teaspoon of water then add it to the stew at the end of cooking to thicken.
+• The stew sauce is quite thin but that’s how it should be but if you prefer a thicker sauce simply whisk 1 tbsp of cornstarch with 1-2 tsp of water then add it to the stew at the end of cooking to thicken.

 • Traditionally this stew is cooked in a terracotta pot but I like to use a Dutch oven.
 You can use any large pot you have as long as it has a lid to cover it.